ciuccislab/pyDRTtools/README.md

 ```
 **How to cite this work?**

-#Refer to the GitHub repository (https://github.com/ciuccislab/pyDRTtools) so that you can cite each function appropriately.

 [1] Wan, T. H., Saccoccio, M., Chen, C., & Ciucci, F. (2015).
 Influence of the discretization methods on the distribution of relaxation times deconvolution: implementing radial basis functions with DRTtools.
 Electrochimica Acta, 184, 483-499.*